-The TRiO Student Support Services program provides many additional services to students, including academic planning, career exploration, transfer assistance, personal financial training and support, FAFSA assistance, cultural & college trips, leadership opportunities, grant aid, and tutoring in math, writing and General Education courses.
-The TRiO Program Coordinator and staff offices are located in rooms 812, 815, 817 and 818 of the Student Success Center in the HUB at the Escanaba Campus and in room 221 of the Student Success Center at West Campus.
-For more information, Email TRiO at Bay College or call 906-217-4133 (Main Campus - Escanaba, MI) 906-302-3035 (West Campus - Iron Mountain, MI)..
+The TRIO Student Support Services program provides many additional services to students, including academic planning, career exploration, transfer assistance, personal financial training and support, FAFSA assistance, cultural & college trips, leadership opportunities, grant aid and tutoring.
+The TRIO offices are located in the Student Success Center in the HUB at the Escanaba Campus and the Student Success Center at West Campus.
+For more information, email TRIO at Bay College or call 906-217-4133 (Main Campus - Escanaba, MI) 906-302-3035 (West Campus - Iron Mountain, MI)..

 Placement Assessment Preparation

-Placement assessment preparation is available to students seeking to place well initially or re-take placement assessments to improve their placement in writing, reading or math.
+Placement test preparation is available to students seeking to place well initially or re-test to improve their placement in English, reading, or math.
 Students can schedule an appointment to receive preparation resources and strategies on how to prepare to take the placement test by emailing Testing%20Services or by calling 906-217-4053 for Main Campus or 906-302-3004 for West Campus.
 Tutoring requests can be made through the front reception desk of the Student Success Center in the HUB at the Main Campus or at the Student Success Center at West Campus in room 221.PLACEMENT

 Online Learning Support